 These small additions can transform a flat font into something that instantly jumps off the page.

-I added Arimo to this list of elegant fonts because it screams professionalism.
+I added Arimo to this list because its one of the best professional or business fonts, while also being very elegant.
 It also feels powerful without overwhelming, which is a hard feat to achieve.

 Arimo has found a sweet spot between overly formal and casual that makes it an ideal business font.